sleepingraven/obsidian-chat-clips/README.md

             - Thank you!
 ```

-Reading view:
+### Reading view

 ![Reading view example](assets/reading-view-example.png)

 ## Usage

-### Define a chat clips list
+### Define a Chat clips list

-A chat clips list is defined by:
+A Chat clips list is defined by:

-1. an ordered list at first level.
+1. An ordered list at first level.
-   - first list item is to indicate chat clips.
+   - First list item is to indicate Chat clips.
-   - other list items are recognized as [chat clips commands](#chat-clips-commands).
+   - Followed list items are recognized as [Chat clips commands](#chat-clips-commands).
-2. chat contents that start at the second level.
+2. Chat contents that start at the second level.

 ### Chat clips commands